 Teaching is carried out full-time or part-time using the MS teams platform.
 Form of teaching are specified by the teacher at the beginning of the semester and continuously updated as needed.

-Provides: Mgr.
-Vladimír Komanický, PhD., univerzitný docent, doc.
+Provides: doc.
+Mgr.
+Vladimír Komanický, Ph.D., doc.
 RNDr.
 Ján Füzer, PhD., RNDr.
 Ladislav Galdun, PhD.